nathanjhood/UBento/README.md

 ## About

 The Ubuntu distro that is available from the MS Store is initialized via a snap called "install RELEASE", and also comes bundled with a rather hefty APT package suite called ```ubuntu-wsl```.
 The MS Store Linux distros are also generally bundled with the "WSL2 Distro Launcher", which provides for example the 'Ubuntu.exe' on the Windows-side.
 This is a nice interoperability, but particularly the snap requirements are quite costly in both storage and performance.
-There is also a large stash of Bash completion helpers and scripts, covering many packages and libraries that are not actually to be found on the base install and which are still updated regularly (e.g., CMake), and the standard APT keyring which holds many outdated packages (e.g., NodeJs v.12...?) and does not provide other common developer packages (e.g., Yarn) by default.
+There is also a large stash of Bash completion helpers and scripts, covering many packages and libraries that are not actually to be found on the base install but which are still updated regularly at source (e.g., CMake), and the standard APT keyring which holds many outdated packages (e.g., NodeJs v.12...?), yet does not provide other common developer packages (e.g., Yarn) by default.

-Instead, we can pull Ubuntu-Minimal (Approx. 74mb) from a Docker container, and launch that in WSL.
-Ubuntu-Minimal has the "unminimize" command which rehydrates the install into the full server version of Ubuntu, and from there we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running ```service --status-all```...) and tailor the environment towards a full-powered development environment (with full GUI/desktop support via an encrypted Windows X-Server) with a much reduced footprint, a fully up-to-date package registry, and in many cases, improved runtime performances.
+Instead, we can pull Ubuntu-Minimal - Approx. 74mb - from a Docker container image, and launch that in WSL directly.
+Ubuntu-Minimal also has the "unminimize" command which rehydrates the install into the full server version of Ubuntu; from there, we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running ```service --status-all```...) and tailor the environment towards a full-powered development environment with full GUI/desktop support (via an encrypted Windows X-Server) *and* with a much reduced footprint, a fully up-to-date package registry, and in many cases, improved runtime performances.

-This will hopefully get compiled into an interactive bash script, if time permits.
-Meanwhile, you check the files provided here in the repo to get the idea - copying these simple bash scripts into the Ubuntu-Minimal distro and installing/running a few standard packages is all that is required to achieve the above goals.
+This will hopefully get compiled into an interactive bash script... if time permits.
+Meanwhile, you check the files provided here in the repo to get the idea - copying these simple bash scripts into the Ubuntu-Minimal distro and installing/running a few standard packages is all that is required to achieve the above goals of UBento.

-Requirements:
+## System Requirements:

 - Windows 11 22h2 or greater
 - WSL2 (Windows Subsystem for Linux), optionally with a working Linux kernel/distro
 - Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images

-Optional:
+## Optional:

 - VSCode with Remote Development Extensions, used for editing your code hosted on the WSL2 backend
 - X-Server for Windows such as VcXsrv or X410 for GUI/desktop support if desired

-Todo:
+## Todo:

-- X-Server helper
+- Finish X-Server helper
-- Use the shared WSLENV variable to link the distro user to the Windows user as a soft default
+- Use the shared WSLENV variable to link the distro user to the Windows user and '.Xauthority' keypath
 - Implement as a shell script

-Notes:
+## Notes:

 - Name your distro's host server.
 It's a good idea to use 'localhost' or at least something different to your Windows Machine ID as your WSL distro's hostname (this is set in ```/etc/wsl.conf```).
 The unfortunate current default is to simply copy the Win MachineID over to WSL userland.
 I personally like "localclient" for my Windows machine, and "localhost" for my WSL distro - this is a nice distinction when you are presented with network addresses that point to either 'localclient' or 'localhost'.
 When launching Node apps, for example, you can view them in your "localclient"'s browser (i.e., your net browser for Windows) and differentiate the network addresses your code backend provides from "localhost", for example.
 This is also very useful when configuring the X-server, especially, where keys might be exchanged both ways.

+- Check the [TIPS] and [TROUBLESHOOTING] sections for helpful insights.

+- Try it with other Linux flavours and goals.

 To get started, run the below in either your Windows Powershell, or your current WSL2 distro's terminal;

 ## [PRE-INSTALL]

 Pull Ubuntu-Minimal from Docker image into .tar (Approx. 74mb)

     docker run -t ubuntu bash
     exit

 Take a note of the container ID of the Ubuntu image that was just running, then export it to some handy Windows location, using the .tar extension (WSL can then import it directly), as follows;

     docker container ls -a
     docker export "<UbuntuContainerID>" > "C:\Users\<username>\ubuntu_minimal.tar"

 We then have a few options for how we wish to store UBento, such as using the dynamic virtual hard drive (.vhd or .vhdx) format, and backing up and/or running from external storage drives.